-Learning Outcomes Assessment Criteria The learner will The learner can 1. work effectively within a customer service chain 1.1 explain who is involved in the service chain that supplies their end user customers 1.2 identify which of those involved in their service chain is internal and which is external to their organisation 1.3 explain how the way they work with individual service partners contributes to an overall service chain 1.4 use the principles and practices applied to external customers to deliver excellent customer service to internal customers 1.5 work with internal customers and internal or external suppliers in the service chain to improve service to external customers 1.6 communicate effectively with internal customers to ensure that those customers are aware of any aspects of their work that might affect them 2.
-Build and nurture positive relationships in a customer service chain 2.1 create a positive relationship between internal or external suppliers and customers by establishing rapport and showing understanding of everyone's roles in the service chain 2.2 identify where power and authority exist within the service chain 2.3 negotiate with internal customers and internal or external suppliers to establish service procedures

-Learning Outcomes Assessment Criteria The learner will The learner can that are acceptable to all and contribute to excellent customer service 2.4 develop positive relationships with an internal customer or supplier that are reflected in a forma or informal service level agreement that makes a positive contribution to the relationship 2.5 work with colleagues to develop and maintain awareness that a team within a service chain cannot work in isolation 2.6 agree with service partners how their work will be prioritised if there is a conflict of interest between the demands of internal and external customers 3.
-Understand how to deliver customer service using service partnerships 3.1 describe the responsibilities and rights that can be built into an internal customer/supplier relationship 3.2 compare the benefits and drawbacks of describing a relationship in a service chain as a supplier/customer relationship or a service partnership 3.3 explain how to establish priorities if internal customer demands conflict with external customer demands 3.4 describe how to maintain team identity whilst working constructively with other teams to delive excellent customer service 3.5 explain how to negotiate successfully with interna customers or suppliers 3.6 evaluate the formal and informal structures of the organisation and how they can influence relationships
+Learning Outcomes Assessment Criteria The learner will The learner can 1. work effectively within a customer service chain 1.1 explain who is involved in the service chain that supplies their end user customers 1.2 identify which of those involved in their service chain is internal and which is external to their organisation 1.3 explain how the way they work with individual service partners contributes to an overall service chain 1.4 use the principles and practices applied to externa customers to deliver excellent customer service to internal customers 1.5 work with internal customers and internal or external suppliers in the service chain to improve service to external customers 1.6 communicate effectively with internal customers to ensure that those customers are aware of any aspects of their work that might affect them 2.
+Build and nurture positive relationships in a customer service chain 2.1 create a positive relationship between internal or external suppliers and customers by establishing rapport and showing understanding of everyone's roles in the service chain 2.2 identify where power and authority exist within the service chain 2.3 negotiate with internal customers and internal or external suppliers to establish service procedures that are acceptable to all and contribute to excellent customer service 2.4 develop positive relationships with an internal customer or supplier that are reflected in a formal or informal service level agreement that makes a positive contribution to the relationship work with colleagues to develop and maintain awareness that a team within a service chain cannot work in isolation agree with service partners how their work will be prioritised if there is a conflict of interest between the demands of internal and external customers describe the responsibilities and rights that can be built into an internal customer/supplier or informal service level agreement that makes a positive contribution to the relationship work with colleagues to develop and maintain awareness that a team within a service chain cannot work in isolation agree with service partners how their work will be prioritised if there is a conflict of interest between the demands of internal and external customers describe the responsibilities and rights that can be awareness that a team within a service chain cannot work in isolation agree with service partners how their work will be prioritised if there is a conflict of interest between the demands of internal and external customers describe the responsibilities and rights that can be prioritised if there is a conflict of interest between the demands of internal and external customers describe the responsibilities and rights that can be relationship compare the benefits and drawbacks of describing a relationship in a service chain as a supplier/customer relationship or a service partnership explain how to establish priorities if internal customer demands conflict with external customer demands describe how to maintain team identity whilst working constructively with other teams to deliver excellent customer service explain how to negotiate successfully with internal customers or suppliers evaluate the formal and informal structures of the